 - 7. If vacuum pump is working properly, close valve to vacuum thermocouple gauge. - 8.
 Open high and low side valves of high vacuum manifold set.
 With valve on charging cylinder closed, open manifold valve to cylinder. - 9.
 Evacuate system to at least 29 inches gauge.
-Open valve to thermocouple vacuum gauge.
+Open valve to thermocouple vacuum gauge. - 10.
+Continue to evacuate to a maximum of 250 microns.
+Close valve to vacuum pump and watch rate of rise: - If vacuum does not rise above 1500 microns in three (3) minutes, system can be considered properly evacuated. - If thermocouple vacuum gauge continues to rise, then levels off above 5000 microns, moisture and non-condensables are still present.
+Re-evacuate. - If gauge continues to rise above 5000 microns, a leak is present.
+Locate, repair, and re-evacuate. - 11.
+When system is properly evacuated, close valve to thermocouple vacuum gauge and vacuum pump.
+Shut off pump and prepare to charge system.

 To avoid risk of electrical shock, personal injury, or death, disconnect electrical power source to unit and discharge capacitor through a 10,000 ohm resistor before attempting to service, unless test procedures require power to be connected.
-Ensure all ground wires are connected before certifying unit as repaired and/or operational.
+Ensure all earth wires are connected before certifying unit as repaired and/or operational.